 Welcome to the #1 one place in Eau Claire to get breakfast/brunch: The Nucleus.
 There are only "pros" to this place, no cons.
 Pro #1: It is within walking distance of campus; just cross the footbridge, take a left on Water St. and walk down about 4 blocks and it will be on your left right along the river.
 Pro #2: Lemon Ricotta Hotcakes.
 Pro #3: It's conjoined with Racy's, another hip and serene coffee shop to go to for studying or catching up with friends.
 Keep this place in mind when your parents come to town to visit and you need a place to go for breakfast!

 The Farmers Market is the place to be on a sunny Saturday morning, no doubt.
 There's music playing, cute dogs walking around, and so many different vendors for you to meet.
 There's no better and more affordable place to get fresh, locally grown and made produce too.
-Fruits and vegetables make for great snacks, but there's also foods like bread, honey, and other savory treats that you can bring back to your dorm.
+Fruits and vegetables make for great snacks, but there are also foods like bread, honey, and other savory treats that you can bring back to your dorm.
 Big bonus: the flowers!
 What a perfect way to liven up your living space, or just something to buy for your partner to put a smile on their face!

 Owen Park is a hammocking paradise.
 If you have a portable hammock, fantastic!
 If you don't, you may want to get one after reading this.
 Owen Park is located right across the street from the Haas Fine Arts building and is covered in large trees that are perfectly spaced out for you to tie your hammock to.
 This makes for the perfect place to read, study, or just hang out and share some laughs with your new college friends while also spending some time outside.

 Court'n House is like a local Eau Claire treasure.
 One bite of their burgers and you will be transcended into a whole new universe of delicious bar food.
 Seriously, this is arguably the best place in Eau Claire to go for burgers (click here for a list of more).
 When you've grown tired of the cafeteria food or the teriyaki bowls at Davies, this is the place beyond campus you'll want to check out first.
 This brings me to my final point...
-Court'n House is within walking distance of campus, so there's no worries if you don't have a car with you at school quite yet.
+Court'n House is within walking distance of campus, so there are no worries if you don't have a car with you at school quite yet.

 Spring, summer, fall, or winter, Big Falls is a neat place away from campus to explore.
 You may need a pal with a car for this one, though.
 Big Falls is home to mini waterfalls, a sandy beach area, and a few trails.
-During the warmer months, you can typically find people swimming and cooling off with their feet in the water, and in the fall, this area is a beautiful spot to take in the fall colors with the free flowing water and the foliage that surrounds it.
+During the warmer months, you can typically find people swimming and cooling off with their feet in the water, and in the fall, this area is a beautiful spot to take in the fall colors with the free-flowing water and the foliage that surrounds it.
 If you want to plan a successful day at this park, check out "What to Pack For A Day At Big Falls County Park".

 Ice cream tastes good and gets you excited no matter what age you are... let's admit it.
-There's two places in downtown Eau Claire (near campus too) where you can go for a scoop or two when you're craving something sweet.
+There are two places in downtown Eau Claire (near campus too) where you can go for a scoop or two when you're craving something sweet.
 Each location has its own perks, so if you feel like you have to choose one over the other, don't.
 Besides, you have 4 (maybe more) years as a student here anyway!
 Ramone's Ice Cream Parlor serves a variety of Chocolate Shoppe ice cream flavors and right across the street from the building is a colorful mural for you to take some ice cream selfies in front of.
 Olson's Ice Cream Parlor is actually located at Haymarket Landing, so if you live in this dorm, you'll probably be frequenting this establishment often.
-To have an ice cream in the building you live in?
+To have an ice cream parlor in the building you live in?
 Talk about a dream!
 The perk at Olson's is that they hand-make their own ice cream, so if you're a dairy fan, you can expect real creamy goodness in your cone.
 However, dairy isn't for all.
 Both of these locations offer dairy-free and vegan flavors too!